Jarren Duran Player Props: Red Sox vs. Rangers

-Jarren Duran -- hitting .361 in his past 10 games -- will be in action for the Boston Red Sox versus the Texas Rangers, with Jon Gray on the mound, on July 5 at 7:10 PM ET.
+Jarren Duran -- with a slugging percentage of .686 in his past 10 games, including seven extra-base hits -- will be in action for the Boston Red Sox against the Texas Rangers, with Nathan Eovaldi on the hill, on July 6 at 7:10 PM ET.

-He collected two extra-base hits in his previous game (2-for-3 with a double and a triple) against the Rangers.

 Jarren Duran Game Info & Props vs. the Rangers